makzan/Sketch-Plugin-Scripts/README.md

 ### Fill Artboard

 I usaully need to draw a rectangle as background with the same dimension of the artboard.

-This script does it.
+### Fill Width/Height

+Sometimes I need to qucikly set the shape to the width of the artboard.
+You may check the 7 sceonds demo video on how this works: http://youtu.be/KBA4IzyEUDU

 ## Installation